fastapi/fastapi/docs/en/docs/async.md

 * **Audio** or **image processing**.
 * **Computer vision**: an image is composed of millions of pixels, each pixel has 3 values / colors, processing that normally requires computing something on those pixels, all at the same time.
 * **Machine Learning**: it normally requires lots of "matrix" and "vector" multiplications.
 Think of a huge spreadsheet with numbers and multiplying all of them together at the same time.
-* **Deep Learning**: this is a sub-field of Machine Learning, so, the same applies.
+* **Deep Learning**: this is a subfield of Machine Learning, so, the same applies.
 It's just that there is not a single spreadsheet of numbers to multiply, but a huge set of them, and in many cases, you use a special processor to build and / or use those models.

 ### Concurrency + Parallelism: Web + Machine Learning